peterhinch/micropython-async/TUTORIAL.md

 unsupported.
 As stated above it is a subset; this document identifies supported features.

-This tutoial advocates a consistent programming style with good compatibility with CPython V3.5 and above.
+This tutorial aims to present a consistent programming style compatible with CPython V3.5 and above.

 ## 0.1 Installing uasyncio on bare metal